imohit07/chatbot-using-api-tech/README.md

 ## 🙏 Acknowledgments

 - Google for the amazing Gemini AI API
-- Vercel for seamless deployment platform
+- github for seamless deployment platform
 - The open-source community for inspiration

 ---